thmyrk/developer-happiness-blog/_posts/2018-10-22-on-working-remotely-part-1.md

 > Who's a remote worker?
 He's somebody who gets the work done, but you've never seen him, so you wonder whether he really exists.

-Recently I gave a talk on remote work on [DTech 2018](https://setskillbuild.com/dtech2018/), a technology event that took place in Vila Real, Portugal.
+Recently I gave a talk on remote work at [DTech 2018](https://setskillbuild.com/dtech2018/), a technology event that took place in Vila Real, Portugal.
 Working in a [company](https://polcode.com/) for which remote work is bread and butter, and being a full-remote worker myself, I wanted to give my input on why would you want to work remotely, why remote work is a good idea in general, when it doesn't function properly, and how to organize your company to make distributed teams efficient.